zrepl/zrepl/docs/configuration/snapshotting.rst

        # Timestamp format that is used as snapshot suffix.
        # Can be any of "dense" (default), "human", "iso-8601", "unix-seconds" or a custom Go time format (see https://go.dev/src/time/format.go)
        timestamp_format: dense
+       # Specifies in which time zone the snapshot suffix is generated, optional, defaults to UTC, used only if time zone information is part of timestamp_format.
+       # Can be "UTC" (default), "Local" (time zone information from the OS) or any of the IANA Time Zone names (see https://nodatime.org/TimeZones)
+       timestamp_location: UTC
        hooks: ...
     pruning: ...